Proven-Paradox/shaper-system/Handbook.md

 You’ve mastered how to avoid attacks by predicting their path.
 You may use your Mind in place of Finesse to determine your Physical Defense.

 #### Intuitive Aim
 You've developed an intuitive sense of when the right time to strike is.
-You may use your Soul in place of your Finesses to determine your Physical Attack.
+You may use your Soul in place of your Finesses to determine your Physical Offense.

 #### Lucky
 You're just lucky sometimes.
 You may reroll a number of d10s equal to 2 + your Hero Tier.
 Your rerolls refresh after you spend six hours not using any.
 You still cannot reroll dice that have already been rerolled, either through this Talent or through Boon/Bane.